G. ochlad n. “week” (Category: Week)

-The Gnomish word for “week”.
-It is related to the word odin “seven” and derived from ᴱ✶ot·g’lāta (GL/62), though its exact phonetic development is obscure.
+The word for “week” in Gnomish Lexicon of the 1910s was G. ochlad.
+It is related to the word G. odin “seven” and derived from ᴱ✶ot·g’lāta (GL/62), though its exact phonetic development is obscure.
 Roman Rausch speculated (HPG/2.6) that the [tgl] somehow became [ɣl] (ʒl) and then [ɣl] > [xl] (chl).

-Conceptual Development: In a very early list of weekday names, this word appeared as G. oglad (PE14/16, 21), but it was replaced by ochlad in the Gnomish Lexicon from the 1910s (GL/62).
+Conceptual Development: In a very early list of weekday names, this word appeared as G. oglad (PE14/16, 21), but it was altered to ochlad in the Gnomish Lexicon from the 1910s (GL/62).

 Neo-Sindarin: There are no later words for a seven-day week in Noldorin or Sindarin.
 The closest we come is N. lhevnar for the Valarin five-day week, but this is inappropriate since it is based on the root ᴹ√LEPEN “five”.